duvakin/GridQuant/README.md

 </p>

 ## Methodology & Usage
 Run `GridQuant.py` on your local machine (duh).
-A full list of ENTSOE country codes and their associated timezones can be found [here] for your convinience.
+A full list of ENTSOE country codes and their associated timezones can be found in `CountryCodes.csv` for your convinience.

 *For guidance on using the ENTSO-E API, refer to the [entsoe-py](https://github.com/EnergieID/entsoe-py) documentation.*